 Another example of “conservation” work done by The Rare Species Fund makes it sound as if they released some of their tigers to a wildlife preserve.
 According to T.I.G.E.R.S they, “donated and personally transported 7 tigers from our Myrtle Beach, South Carolina preserve to the Samutprakarn Wildlife Preserve South of Bangkok.”
 The announcement went on to say, “A healthy and thriving litter of cubs just heralded the first success of this groundbreaking program.”

-This sounds great, except the Samutprakarn Wildlife Preserve in Thailand is not really a preserve.
-Actually called the Samutprakarn Crocodile Farm and Zoo, the facility hosts animals for display that include “freak” animals like 6-legged crocodiles.
-The announcement boasts that four color variants of tiger were included in this donation, which means that these animals are inbred for their mutations and can’t ever be introduced into the wild, so any “breeding program” these tigers are participating in is merely to produce more money makers, not for conservation.
+This sounds great, except the Samutprakarn Wildlife Preserve in Thailand is not a preserve.
+Called the Samutprakarn Crocodile Farm and Zoo, the facility hosts animals for display that include “freak” animals like 6-legged crocodiles.
+The announcement boasts that four color variants of the tiger were included in this donation, which means that these animals are inbred for their mutations and can’t ever be introduced into the wild, so any “breeding program” these tigers are participating in is merely to produce more money makers, not for conservation.

 Doc Antle vehemently defends his right to own and exploit exotic animals saying, “I still think this is your right to have your own tiger and be killed by your own tiger; just keep it in a cage forever and don’t let anyone else near you or watch you have it happen.”
 Statements like these make it seem as though he is more interested in conserving his right to keep wild animals than in keeping animals wild.